<meta name="robots" content="noindex">

 31

-Based on interviews, direct LPA observations and records review, a preponderance of evidence does not exist to prove that the alleged violation occurred, therefore the allegation is UNSUBSTANTIATED.
+Based on interviews, direct LPA observations and records review, a preponderance of evidence does not exist to prove that the alleged violations occurred, therefore the allegations are UNSUBSTANTIATED.

-An exit interview was conducted with Operations Specialist Turner, to whom a copy of this report and the Licensee/Appeal Rights (LIC9058 03/22) were provided.
+An exit interview was conducted with Associate Executive Director Aileen Spence, to whom a copy of this report and the Licensee/Appeal Rights (LIC9058 03/22) were provided.